Pacific Australia Labour Mobility scheme

 Employers must keep accurate and complete records for all employees and provide them with a pay slip within 1 working day of pay day.

-Find out more: Pay slips and record-keeping.
+Find out more at Pay slips and record-keeping.

 Deductions